afroinnovate/afi_loadboard_app/README.md

-# afi-tms-app (AfroInnovate Transportation Management Service)
+# afi-loadboard-app (AfroInnovate Transportation Management Service)

-Welcome to the AfroInnovate TMS Landing Page App built using React.
+Welcome to the AfroInnovate loadboard Landing Page App built using React.
 This repository houses the frontend codebase for the landing page that showcases our innovative transportation management solutions.

 ## Table of Contents